FluidTokens/ft-cip-113/README.md

 ## Overview

+The solution can be tested at https://minswap-cip113-dev.fluidtokens.com/ in preview testnet (it's a private testnet)

 ### What is CIP-113?

 CIP-113 introduces a specification for **programmable tokens** on the Cardano blockchain.
 These tokens behave like native assets but remain forever locked inside smart contracts.
 This design ensures programmability while avoiding risks such as unintentionally locking non-programmable native tokens.
 CIP-113 tokens enable advanced functionality, such as: